Cubs turn record-tying 7 double plays, edge Pirates 1-0

 Chicago tied a major league record by turning seven double plays, including a game-ending effort by rookie third baseman David Bote on a grounder by David Freese to finish off a 1-0 win over the Pittsburgh Pirates.

 The Cubs got six double plays on grounders — five with Hamels pitching — and one on a line drive.
-The Elias Sports Bureau said the Cubs became the third team in big league history to turn seven DPs in a nine-inning game, joining San Francisco in 1969 and the Philadelphia Athletics in 1942.
-Both the Giants and A’s lost those games.
+The Elias Sports Bureau said the Cubs became the third team in big league history to turn seven DPs in a nine-inning game.
+It was previously done by Houston’s defense in 1969 (against San Francisco) and the New York Yankees in 1942 (against the Philadelphia Athletics).

 “Crazy,” Cubs second baseman Ben Zobrist said.
 “A lot of it is the pitcher doing a great job of getting groundballs and little of it is luck with (the hitters) rolling over on some pitches.
 It’s also good quality defense and good focus throughout the game.”

 Pittsburgh had runners on first and second in the ninth before Jesse Chavez got Freese to ground to Bote.
 Having hit a game-ending grand slam last Sunday night to beat Washington 4-3, Bote again was in the right place to cap off a win.
-He stepped on third and threw to first to cap the win.
+He stepped on third and threw to first to end it.

 “We were in a good spot all the time,” Chicago manager Joe Maddon said.
 “We made some really good plays and absolutely turned the ones we were supposed to turn.
 We never gave them extra outs, so that was the pertinent part.”